 Discover The 5 Surprising Benefits of Collagen

 Today I want to drill down deep and answer the question: What is collagen, exactly?
-And how can you incporate this powerful superfood in your daily life?
+And how can you incorporate this powerful superfood in your daily life?

 For starters, collagen is the most abundant protein in our bodies.
 It’s found in muscles, bones, skin, blood vessels, digestive system and tendons.

 It’s what helps give our skin strength and elasticity.
-And it even plays a role in replacing dead skin cells.
+And it even plays a role in healthy bones.
 When it comes to our joints and tendons, many call it the “glue” that helps hold the body together.

 Other lifestyle factors — like eating a diet high in sugar, smoking and high amounts of sun exposure — also contribute to depleting collagen levels.
-It’s been found that collagen-related diseases most commonly arise from a combination of either genetic defects, poor intake of collagen-rich foods, nutritional deficiencies and digestive problems affecting production (synthesis) of collagen.
+It’s been found that collagen-related issues most commonly arise from genetic defects, poor intake of collagen-rich foods, and digestive problems affecting production (synthesis) of collagen.

 Thankfully, consuming foods like bone broth and supplementing with collagen can provide plenty of this vital protein.
 And if you’re wondering what is collagen good for, I’m glad you asked.